Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 Let us now investigate the temporal distribution and signal-to-noise ratio (SNR) of LSD.
 To separate LSD in Eq.~\eqref{eq:lensed_time_domain}, I will introduce a window function $\mathcal{W}(t)$ that is one for $t-t_c>T_{\rm min}=1$ s after coalescence and zero elsewhere (Fig.~\ref{fig:lsd_pedagogical}).
 The LSD signal is $\Delta h(t)\equiv \mathcal{W}(t) h_L(t)$.
+The choice $T_{\rm min}=1$\,s is conservative: it removes any overlap between the primary signal's ringdown and the secondary images without further waveform modelling.
+The results below are insensitive to this choice: the window only suppresses signals with characteristic delays $\tilde t_l\lesssim T_{\rm min}$, so varying $T_{\rm min}\in[0.1,10]$\,s shifts the low-mass edge of the sensitivity in proportion to $T_{\rm min}$, leaving the high-mass limits unchanged (End Matter, Appendix B).